•

 Lives and works between the USA and Brazil.

 In her poetic-spiritual process, she combines pictorial and meditative practices.
-Her work explores a variety of astral and mundane planes and, currently, their meeting with each other: unusual worlds covered by abyss in vivid hues that live together in vibrant ways.
-The canvas works as coded messages coming from her soul's inner space.
-Her delicate, surreal compositions appear almost instinctively once the initial theme is revealed.
-According to Rebecca, "What I realize today is that the artist's job is to create and intervene in invisible universes.
-Long before the painting is ready, the creation and dissolution of a galaxy have already occurred.
-The work is the condensed mantra, a visible and tactile result of what cannot be explained.
-It is a logbook, an earthly document, an ignition key."
+Her work explores a variety of subtle and mundane planes, and currently, the encounter between them: unusual worlds covered by vivid-hued abysses that coexist vibrantly.
+The canvases function as coded messages, stemming from her internal and external perception.
+Her delicate and surreal compositions appear almost instinctively as soon as the initial theme is revealed.
+According to Rebecca, "What I perceive today is that the artist's work is to create and intervene in invisible universes.
+Long before the painting is finished, the creation and also the dissolution of a galaxy have already occurred.
+The work itself is the endpoint of a reverse engineering process, the visible resolution of an initial chaos.
+It is a logbook, a terrestrial document, an ignition key."
 Rebecca graduated in theater and dramatic arts from Goldsmiths, University of London.
-In 2018, she took part in the 33rd Bienal de São Paulo, Afinidades Afetivas, in the session curated by Sofia Borges.
-In 2019, she was in residence at the renowned California Institute of Arts, and, in 2023, participated in Anderson Ranch’s Artists-in-Residence Program.
-Solo shows: Trago a mensagem do destino (Sé, São Paulo, 2020), curated by Tiago de Abreu Pinto; Tools for the Wonderland (Mendes Woods, Brussels, 2021); Terrestres (Sé, São Paulo, 2023); A Thinning Veil (Hexton Gallery, Aspen, 2023); Return of the Baroque (Akara Contemporary, Mumbai, 2023).

 • REGINA VATER